pettah market

 1. Visit Galle Face on a Colombo walking tour

-Galle Face is one of the most popular parks in Colombo, located adjoining the ocean.
-Usually, most tourists visit Galleface Green during their first day on the Sri Lanka itinerary, it is a place to embrace the refreshing sea breeze while enjoying calm and quietness within the city.
-Even though it is located amidst the busiest areas of Colombo, It is very calm and quiet here.
-The park spreads over 5 hectares or 12 acres, which stretches about 500 meters and it has about 100 meters in width.
-This ocean-side open park is located at the heart of Colombo.
+Galle Face is one of the most popular parks in Colombo, located adjacent to the ocean.
+Usually, most tourists visit Galleface Green during their first day on the Sri Lanka itinerary.
+It is a place to embrace the refreshing sea breeze while enjoying calm and quietness within the city.
+Even though it is located amidst the busiest areas of Colombo, it is very calm and quiet here.
+The park spreads over 5 hectares, or 12 acres, which stretch about 500 meters, and it has about 100 meters.
+This ocean-side open park is located in the heart of Colombo.

-Galle Face was a project initiated by Governor Sir Henry George Ward in 1859 and it was spreading over a much large area than today.
-The Galle face green was used for horse racing at the beginning and it was a multipurpose playground as well and used as the venue for tennis, cricket, golf, rugby and football play.
+Galle Face was a project initiated by Governor Sir Henry George Ward in 1859, and it was spreading over a much larger area than today.
+The Galle Face Green was used for horse racing at the beginning and it was a multipurpose playground as well, used as the venue for tennis, cricket, golf, rugby and football play.

 Galle Face is a popular spot among kids, teenagers, lovers, vendors, merrymakers, kite surfers, and all those who wish to engage in their pastime activities next to the sea under the open sky.
 On Saturdays, Sundays and public holidays the Galle face green is busy with picnickers, day-trippers, and vendors selling various items such as peanuts, deep-fried potatoes, cooked crabs and prawns, and fruits with pepper and salt.